jbq/pkg-salt/doc/topics/pillar/index.rst

         - /srv/pillar

 This example configuration declares that the base environment will be located in the ``/srv/pillar`` directory.
+It must not be in a subdirectory of the state tree.

 The top file used matches the name of the top file used for States, and has the same structure:

 ``/srv/pillar/top.sls``